top of page

 Skiing

 Snow skiing is ubiquitous in Norway, and it seemed everywhere I went, people had skis.
 At the café, the market, on busses and trains.
-Even my Airbnb had skis in it.
+Even my Airbnb in Oslo had skis in it.
 No wonder this country dominates the Olympics in skiing events.

 Oslo